Jiufen – A Day Trip From Taipei Guide + Photos 2026

 Peanut Ice Cream Roll

-We were obsessed with peanut ice cream rolls during our trip to Taiwan, and saw many stalls along Central Old Street selling this dessert dish.
+We were obsessed with peanut ice cream rolls during our trip to Taiwan, and saw a stall along Central Old Street selling this dessert dish.
 Peanut ice-cream rolls were popular in nearby Shifen too along the Pingxi Line.

 The vendor lays out a thin flour tortilla which is then covered with shavings of peanut candy brittle and a row of scoops of ice cream before being tightly wrapped up.